swan-io/swan-partner-mobile/README.md

 ## Getting started

 First, besure that you correctly setted up your development environment.
 We recommend following [this guide](https://reactnative.dev/docs/environment-setup).<br/>
-You will also need to install [pnpm 9.9.0](https://pnpm.io/installation#installing-a-specific-version).
+You will also need to install [pnpm](https://pnpm.io/installation).

 ### Clone